-(2) Automatic Suspensions
+(2)Automatic Suspensions

-Should a player or official be penalized with a match penalty or a second game misconduct penalty anytime during the Alps Hockey League season (that did not carry an additional suspension issued through DOPS), that player or official will be suspended automatically for the ensuing Alps Hockey League game.
+Should a player or official be penalized with a match penalty or a second game misconduct penalty anytime during the Alps Hockey League season (that did not carry an additional suspension issued through DOPS), that player or official will be suspended automatically for the ensuing Alps Hockey League or a respective national championship game.
 The same applies should a player or official be penalized with the fourth, sixth, etc. game misconduct.